 1. Rock n’ Roller Coaster – Definitely not my favorite ride but the line can be somewhat slow moving and long.
 Avoiding that is important and that puts it first on the Tier 2 list.

 As you’ll notice, there are six attractions on this list that aren’t shows.
 You can FastPass three of those and possibly get a FastPass for another show or attraction once you’ve completed your original three.
 That’s why Hollywood Studios is seen as a half-day park.
-Soon it will be better and will have way more attractions to offer.
+Before long it will be better and will have way more attractions to offer.

 What do you think of my rankings for FastPass+ in the Studios?
 Do you have any tips that you would add?
 Let me know in the comments.
 If you enjoy our content then please like our social media pages and subscribe to the blog.
 You can do both of those things on the right side of this page.
 Thank you for reading!